gotlougit/chip8-emulator/README.md

 This project aims to write a small and functional CHIP-8 emulator (or more accurately an interpreter, since CHIP-8 wasn't ever real hardware) in C using SDL to render the screen.

-Right now a lot of the basic instructions are implemented, but it's not quite ready yet.
+It implements most of the instructions, but there are still bugs to be fixed.

 Note: the ```ibm.ch8``` ROM file that used to be included in the source code was sourced from [this git repo](https://github.com/loktar00/chip8), for testing purposes only.